Holes In Money Tree Leaves? 3 Causes & Easy Fix!

 Powdery mildew

-Increase the air circulation around the plant and eliminate the affected leaves so that the infection doesn’t spread to the other parts.
+Increase the air circulation around the plant and eliminate the affected leaves so the infection doesn’t spread to the other parts.

-You can mix 1 tbsp of baking soda and 1½ tsp of liquid soap with one gallon of water.
+Mix 1 tbsp of baking soda and 1½ tsp of liquid soap with one gallon of water.
 Spray this solution on the money tree to eliminate powdery mildew infection.

 You can prune the sunburnt leaves as they cannot become healthy again.

-Also Read: Money Tree Sunburn (Signs, Causes+How to fix)
+Also Read: Money Tree Sunburn (Signs, Causes+How to Fix)

 Final words